Want to work on digital services that matter?

 The Home Office Digital Internship programme offers an 18-month paid accelerated learning experience to those with a passion for user-centred digital services.

-At the end of the placement, you’ll be able to apply for a permanent junior role at the Home Office.
+You’ll follow a structured development path, tailored to your chosen role, with access to senior mentors and recognised qualifications.
+At the end of the placement, you’ll be able to apply for a permanent position at the Home Office.

-Why the Home Office?
+Why join the Home Office?

 The Home Office is the lead government department for immigration and passports, drugs policy, crime, fire, counter-terrorism and police.
 It has been at the front line of keeping citizens safe and the country secure since 1782.

 Digital is changing the way the Home Office works, building and iterating online services that help keep the UK's streets safe and its borders secure.
 You’ll get the chance to work on high profile projects that make a difference.

 You’ll receive a starting salary of £24,108 or £27,762 if you’re based in London (£29,858 or £33,963 for software engineering interns) and you’ll get 25 days’ annual leave plus bank holidays.

 You’ll also be able to join the Civil Service pension scheme and will have access to other benefits such as flexible working options and season ticket loans.

 How to apply:

 You’ll need to apply on the Civil Service Jobs website